shashvat1965/boxing-game-cogra/README.md

-# Boxing Game Cogra
+# Boxing Game : OpenGL | GLUT | Assimp

-Welcome to the Boxing Game Cogra project!
+Welcome to the Boxing Game project for the course IS F311: Computer Graphics (BITS Pilani)!
 This project is a 3D boxing game developed using the Cogra framework.
 The game features realistic boxing mechanics, player animations, and an immersive environment.

 ## Features